djeps/Sandbox/Markdown/Collapsible Items/CollapsibleEx1.md

 <summary>Click me to expand!</summary>

 <br/>
-This is a collapsible section description containing code snippets!
+This is a collapsible section containing collapsible code snippets!

 <br/>